Berkshire identifies Buffett successor, not by name

 Merger activity was Buffett's major theme in last year's letter, in which he famously said he had a loaded elephant gun to hunt for big deals and an itchy trigger finger.

-He satisfied that itch a number of times, most notably spending $9 billion to buy chemical company Lubrizol, $5 billion to backstop Bank of America with preferred shares and $11 billion to become the largest shareholder of IBM.
+He satisfied that itch a number of times, most notably spending $9 billion to buy chemical company Lubrizol, $5 billion to backstop Bank of America (BAC.N) with preferred shares and $11 billion to become the largest shareholder of IBM (IBM.N).

 Buffett noted Saturday he is not done buying, saying Berkshire would like to make large deals to add to operating earnings.